Broadband interferometry-based searches for photon-axion conversion in vacuum: Sensitivity analysis

 The expected sensitivity of the WINTER setup will be estimated assuming that the MZI is operated close to a dark fringe.
 The main noise sources are the dark current of the PD2, and the shot noise contribution from the sidebands.
 The resulting signal-to-noise ratio (SNR) is then given by the ratio of the signal power received at the dark port (port 2) from photon-axion conversion (see Eqn.~\ref{eq:power_mixing_avarage_main}) and the noise power contributed by the PD2 and by the shot-noise of the laser in the dark fringe.

-For an InGaAs photodiode, the noise-equivalent power from the dark current ($\mathrm{NEP}_\mathrm{PD2}$) amounts to approximately \SI{0.5}{\femto\watt\per\sqrt{\Hz}}.
+For an InGaAs photodiode, the noise-equivalent power from the dark current ($\mathrm{NEP}_\mathrm{PD2}$) amounts to approximately \SI{0.7}{\femto\watt\per\sqrt{\Hz}} \cite{Femto_FWPR20SI}.
 The estimated contribution of the shot noise from the sidebands is derived from the shot noise from the residual laser signal in the dark fringe integrated over the bandwidth of the sideband.
-Assuming a bandwidth of the PD2 of $\text{BW}_{\text{PD2}}\approx \SI{5}{\giga \hertz}$ and a residual power of $0.01\%$ received in the dark fringe, $P_{\text{dark}}$, the resulting $\mathrm{NEP}_\mathrm{SN}$ from the shot-noise is estimated:
+The resulting $\mathrm{NEP}_\mathrm{SN}$ from the shot-noise is estimated: